mulberrysymbols/mulberry-symbols/docs/README.md

 We do encourage you to modify and enhance the symbols so that they are even more useful.
 We'd love you to contribute your changes back to us to share but you are not required to do so.
 The licence allows us to find and publish your changes anyway but we'd much prefer to work directly with you.

+## Attribution and citing

-You can easily use the text "Copyright 2018/19 Steve Lee - This work is licensed under the Creative Commons Attribution-ShareAlike 2.0 UK: England & Wales License." and also attribute us with a link to this website plus a mention of Mulberry Symbols.
+You can easily use the text "Mulberry Symbols are copyright 2018 to 2026 Steve Lee and licensed under the Creative Commons Attribution-ShareAlike 2.0 UK: England & Wales License.
+See https://mulberrysymbols.org for details".

+The point is to ensure others can easily access and use the symbols.

 ## Contributions

-We'd love to work with you to help improve the symbols or this website.
+We'd love to work with you to help improve the symbols.
 For example, new symbols and translations are currently needed.
-We use the GitHub collaboration platform to discuss and track work - see you there.
+We use the GitHub collaboration platform to discuss and track work but [Global Symbols](https://globalsumbols.com) may be a better place to start, depending on your interest.

 - [Open in GitHub](https://github.com/mulberrysymbols/mulberry-symbols)